AzuraCast/azuracast-docs/contribute/report-a-bug.md

 title: Reporting a Bug
 description: How to report a bug with AzuraCast
 published: true
-date: 2021-02-07T22:08:59.774Z
+date: 2021-02-09T03:01:23.017Z
 tags:
 editor: markdown
 dateCreated: 2021-02-06T02:47:30.018Z
 ---

+> **You must follow [troubleshooting steps](/en/user-guide/troubleshooting) prior to filing an issue on GitHub.**
+>
-> You must follow [troubleshooting steps](/en/user-guide/troubleshooting) prior to filing an issue on GitHub.
-In our issue template, we ask for logs and other details that are part of the troubleshooting steps, and supplying these greatly helps us resolve issues.
+> In our issue template, we ask for [logs](/en/user-guide/logs) and other details that are part of the troubleshooting steps, and supplying these greatly helps us resolve issues.
+>
+> Support for AzuraCast is only provided for the current `Stable` and up to date `Rolling-Release` versions.
+Make sure to update your installation before reporting an issue.
+We regularly publish updates that resolve issues and add new features.
 {.is-info}

 If your issue isn't in our known issues or common solutions, check out our [GitHub Issues](https://github.com/AzuraCast/AzuraCast/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) board.
 We use GitHub to track the status of errors, bug reports and general questions.